100+ minimalist gift ideas for being more frugal

 Here's a list of gift ideas for staying on the tightest budgets (without being labeled as too cheap).

 Yes, I know the annual frenzy of sparkling lights, calorie-rich foods, and deals, deals, deals! doesn’t “officially” start until the day after Thanksgiving (AKA Black Friday).
-But try telling that to retailers like Walmart, which kicked off the season earlier than ever with holiday promotions in October.
+But try telling that to retailers like Target, or Walmart, or Lulus, which all kicked off the season earlier than ever.

 You can’t escape the holidays…

 There’s a name for this phenomenon—Christmas creep—and it doesn’t happen by accident.
-Brands want to maximize the time you spend shopping in a peppermint-scented daze.
-They want to pump Johnny Mathis singing “Sleigh Bells” into your ears for weeks and months on end.
+Brands want to maximize the time you spend shopping.
+They want you to pump Johnny Mathis singing “Sleigh Bells” into your ears for weeks and months on end.
 If it were up to the Christmas creeps, the holiday season would begin on Labor Day.

 That’s great for people who can’t wait to break out their ugly sweaters.
 Not so much for the rest of us.
 For budget-conscious folks, the onrush of the holidays can be bitter eggnog to swallow.
 When you’re saving for an early retirement, working to pay off debt, or living frugally for another reason, the last thing you need is the collective voice of the retail industry urging you to “buy now!”
 It’s not exactly the best time to embrace a minimalist lifestyle.